mcotton/EE-blinker/README.md

 ###Configure###

- Edit `config.js` and replace 'your_username' and 'your_password' with your username and password.
+ Edit `config.js` and replace 'your_username', 'your_password', and 'your_api_key' with your username, password, and api key.

         module.exports = {
-            'username'  :   'your_username',
-            'password'  :   'your_password'
+            // credentials for the app to use 'username': 'your_username',
+            'password': 'your_password',
+            'api_key': 'your_api_key',

+            // if you only want a subset of the cameras, put the ESNs here,
+            // empty means show all
+            'filter_cameras': [
+                "camera_esn"
+            ],

+            // what serial port should be connect to 'serial_port': '/dev/cu.usbmodem14101',

+            // where to save the auth file 'path_to_saved_cookie': './cookie'

         }